Q: How often will Azure AD update with the Platform?

-A: It is possible to immediately provision the user through Azure's provision-on-demand feature.
-Azure does not currently support groups in this feature.
+A: It is possible to immediately provision a user/group through Azure's provision-on-demand feature.

 Q: How long does it take for my users and groups to initially sync up with the platform?

-A: The initial synchronization with the iGrafx Platform can take anywhere from 30 minutes up to about 2 days.
+A: The initial synchronization with the iGrafx Platform can take anywhere from 30 minutes up to about 2 days, depending on how many users and groups you synchronize and how you choose to synchronize them.
 Refer to the following chart to get a better estimate: How long will it take to provision users?

 Q: Are nested groups supported?

 A: No. While the iGrafx Platform supports nested groups, according to Azure's provisioning documentation: "The Azure AD user provisioning service can't read or provision users in nested groups."

 Q: Do you support other SCIM compliant Identity Providers (IDPs)?